 Of course the blaring TV causes his sister to start whining that now she can’t hear the yoga class she was streaming on her iPad.

 Of course all this chaos would be enough to raise the blood pressure of any parent on a “normal” day.
-Now, factor in the stress of trying to work at home during a pandemic and boom — that’s some next-level stress.
+Now, factor in the stress of a lawyer trying to work from home during a pandemic and boom — that’s some next-level stress.

 “Balance” When the World’s Upside Down?